-What are your future plans after completion of training?
+What are your plans after completing your preventive cardiology fellowship?

 What do you enjoy doing outside of cardiology?